Defect-Mediated Aggregation and Motility-Induced Phase Separation in Self-Propelled Lattice-Gas Active XY Model: Model and Simulation

-We construct a simple model in which the particle having an XY spin moves on lattice sites, which we refer to as the active XY model.
+We construct a simple model in which the particle having an XY spin moves on lattice sites, which we refer to as the SPLG-AXY model.
 In this study, we take a two-dimensional square lattice of size $L \times L$.

 Particles at each lattice site can move probabilistically in four directions: up, down, left, and right.
 The XY spin orientation is defined by an angle $\theta$ as in Fig.~\ref{fig:activexy}, where $\theta=0$ corresponds to the rightward direction, and the angle increases counterclockwise.
 A weight parameter $\epsilon$ ($0 \leq \epsilon \leq 1$), representing an intensity of the self-propulsion, is introduced such that the particle movement rate depends on $\epsilon$.
 For the general $\theta$ case, probability weights are shown in Fig.~\ref{fig:activexy}; For example, suppose a particle is oriented to the right ($\theta=0$) and $\epsilon = 1$.
 In that case, the probability of choosing the right lattice site as a moving site is $1/2$, and the probability of selecting either the upper or lower lattice sites is $1/4$.
 The probability of choosing the left lattice site is $0$.
 In the case of $\epsilon=0$, the site is chosen with equal probability $1/4$ in all four directions, independent of its orientation.